jonathanglasmeyer/babel-plugin-import-asserts/README.md

 **Note**: Only use this for development builds, you don't wanna bloat the production bundle.

 **Note 2**: This only works for codebases where you can guarantee that every imported thing will be instantly bound.
-It is theoretically possible for imported things  to *initially* show up as `undefined` and *later* as defined.
+It is theoretically possible for imported things  to *initially* be `undefined` and *later* defined.
+This is because ES6 Imports are "live binding".
 See [here](https://github.com/ModuleLoader/es6-module-loader/wiki/Circular-References-&-Bindings) for more information.

 Example:
 # Usage